BPRC-Bioinfo/VDJ-insights/README.md

 ## Annotation

-Within the BPRC tool there is also a option to run the annotation tool as a stand-alone program.
+Within the BPRC tool, there is also an option to run the annotation tool as a stand-alone program.
 It is the same program that is used within the pipeline.
 You can execute it by running this command.

 ```bash
 python scripts/pipeline_shell.py annotation -a <assembly_directory> -l <library.fasta> -r <receptor_type> -s <species_name> -f <flanking_genes> -t <threads>